 - Pathways for reaching net-zero emissions by 2050, and what is required from government and industry;

-- Financial challenges for net-zero policy - investment requirements, fair cost distribution, and retaining investor confidence;
+- Addressing financial challenges for net-zero policy - investment requirements, fair cost distribution, and retaining investor confidence;

 - Designing decarbonisation strategies, assessing global climate policy, and opportunities for extending UK leadership; and